 Inquire about eviction rates.
 How often does the manager file for eviction on his or her other Wilmington properties?
 Here’s why it matters: High eviction rates probably mean the manager isn’t doing a great job screening potential tenants—and that could ultimately be bad news for your property!

 Review the management contract.
 The final, catch-all advice is just to review the contract thoroughly, and make note of any additional fees that the manager might pocket.
 If the manager wants to keep all the pet deposits, for example, you at least have a right to know that!

-Follow these tips as you look for property management in Wilmington, NC—and hopefully you’ll find someone you can really trust!
+Follow these tips as you look for HOA management in Wilmington, NC—and hopefully you’ll find someone you can really trust!
 Of course, you can call the Kuester team to ask about our own Wilmington property management services.